teerasej/mongodb-dba-workshop/contents/advanced/performance/challenging.md

 2. List all movies released between 2010 and 2020, sorted by the number of comments.

-3. Find all movies where the comments include specific keywords, and the movie’s rating is above 8.
+3. Find all movies where the comments include specific keywords, and the movie’s rating is above 'G'.

 #### MongoDB Queries (Index Creation):